-- Switch on the electrical circuit, setting the engines cutouts to 'ON' (access at the bottom of the starboard and port side berths).
+- Switch on the electrical circuit, setting the engines cutouts to 'ON' (accessed in the cupboard of the port passageway and in the aft starboard cabin).

 - After having checked that the reverser handles are set on neutral, start the engines.

 Please carefully read the engine instruction guide supplied with the boat; it gives you detailed explanations as to the best use of the engines and relative operations.